Some useful items to helps your family holiday run smoothly!

-Travelling with kids: the essentials you don't leave home without
+When travelling with kids, here are the essentials you don't leave home without.

-It o be top of the list, and full marks to @dadventurer for pointing it out.
-Your SnoozeShade is guaranteed to make your holiday with kids so much easier, and here's why.
+It’s top of the list!.
+SnoozeShade is guaranteed to make your holiday with kids so much easier and here's why.

 - Sleep on the go.
-Napping schedules are hard to stick to on holiday, and there's a huge possibility your baby/ toddler won't be sleeping in a cot for most of the day time sleeps.
-Not only will your SnoozeShade protect from the sun, but it will also create a cosy, darkened space for sleep too.
+Napping schedules are hard to stick to on holiday and there's a huge possibility your baby/ toddler won't be sleeping in a cot for most of their daytime sleeps.
+Not only will SnoozeShade protect them from the sun it will also create a cosy, darkened space for sleep.
 No distractions and no missed nap.

 - A darkened space at night.
-The SnoozeShade for travel cots was designed with parents on holiday in mind.
-It's a breathable black out cover for cots that means your little one will stay cool and calm at bedtime.
+SnoozeShade for travel cots was designed with parents on holiday in mind.
+It's a breathable blackout cover for cots that means your little one will stay cool and calm at bedtime.
 What's not to love?

-- Paracetamol- go for the sachets as they're easier to carry
+- Paracetamol; go for child-approved sachets as they're easier to carry

 - Head thermometer